How to switch from Avalara

 By the time you finish this guide, you should have the following:

-- Clear communication timelines with Avalara.
+- Clear communication timelines and defined responsibilities between providers .

 Preparing for the switch